 Digital data is all around us.
-In fact, we create around 2.5 quintillion bytes of data every single day, with 90% of the world's digital insights generated in the last two years alone.
+In fact, we create around 2.5 quintillion bytes of it every single day, with 90% of the world's digital insights generated in the last two years alone, according to Forbes.

 With the rate of available data growing exponentially, it's crucial to work with the right online reporting tools to not only segment, curate, and analyze large data sets but also uncover answers to new questions that you didn't even know existed.
-And when it comes to finding actionable answers to specific questions, adhoc analysis and reporting are essential.
-We will explain the ad hoc reporting meaning, benefits, uses in the real world, but first, let’s start with the ad hoc reporting definition.
+And when it comes to finding actionable answers to specific questions, ad hoc analysis and reporting are essential.
+We will explain the meaning, benefits, and uses in the real world.
+Let's kick it off!

 Working alongside recurring or ongoing (daily, weekly, or monthly) data reports, ad hoc reporting forms a vital part of any business, brand, or organization’s growth and sustainability by offering a level of insight that adds an extra layer of substance and success to the data driven decision making process.

-While ad hoc reports are typically developed using SQL (Structured Query Language) by an IT department which can take several days, there are tools and platforms that allow non-technical business users access to these most precious of insights, by simply using a SQL report generator.
-And this lies in the essence of the ad hoc reporting definition; providing quick reports for single use, without generating complicated SQL queries.
+While these reports are typically developed using SQL (structured query language) by an IT department which can take several days, there are tools and platforms that allow non-technical business users access to these most precious insights, simply using a SQL report generator.
+And this lies in the essence of the ad hoc reporting definition; providing quick reports for single-use, without generating complicated SQL queries.

-Moreover, a host of ad hoc analysis or reporting platforms boast integrated data visualization tools to help enhance the data exploration process.
-This reduces the reliance on software developers or IT personnel for simple analysis and reporting.
+Moreover, a host of ad hoc analytics or reporting platforms boast integrated online data visualization tools to help enhance the exploration process.
+This reduces the reliance on software developers or IT personnel for simple reporting.

 What Is Ad Hoc Analysis?

-With ad hoc analysis, users often create a report that does not currently exist, or drill deeper into an existing dashboard report to achieve a deeper level of insight that ultimately benefits the ongoing success and sustainability of the organization.
+With ad hoc analysis tools, users often create a report that does not currently exist or drill deeper into an existing dashboard report to achieve a deeper level of insight that ultimately benefits the ongoing success and sustainability of the organization.

-Ad hoc data analysis is the discoveries and subsequent action a user takes as a result of exploring, examining, and drawing tangible conclusions from an ad hoc report.
+Ad hoc data analysis is the discoveries and subsequent action a user takes as a result of exploring, examining, and drawing tangible conclusions from a report.

 The Benefits Of Ad Hoc Reporting And Analysis

-Now that we’ve asked the question, ‘what is an ad hoc report?,’ explained the ad hoc reporting meaning, and examined ad hoc analytics across industries and sectors, let’s look at the clear-cut benefits of using these types of data reports:
+Now that we have answered the question, ‘what is an ad hoc report?’, let’s look at the clear-cut benefits of using these types of data reports:

 2. Easy to use: